 How to apply

-If you wish to apply, please email the following to email@example.com AND firstname.lastname@example.org by 29th March 2019.
+Please email the following to email@example.com AND firstname.lastname@example.org by 31st August 2019:

-- A single page (A4), single spaced personal statement setting out why you are interested in undertaking this project;
+- Your single A4 page, single-spaced personal statement setting out why you are interested in undertaking this project;

-- Names and contact details of 3 referees;
+- Names and contact details for two academic referees;